pecosta23/RetroClock/README.md

 # Just a clock

-but a realky good looking one
+but a really good looking one with tsx